After many failures, U.S. men’s soccer aims again for Olympic berth

 Had the tournament taken place as scheduled last spring, Kreis probably would have had two of his most talented midfielders, Brenden Aaronson and Richy Ledezma.
 Since then, though, Aaronson moved from the Philadelphia Union to Austria’s Red Bull Salzburg (which, of course, didn’t release him) and Ledezma tore an ACL playing for Dutch club PSV Eindhoven.

-The delay, though, was also beneficial.
+The delay, though, also was beneficial.
 Some players gained experience with the senior national team, with Soto, Jonathan Lewis (Colorado Rapids) and Jesús Ferreira (FC Dallas) scoring in friendlies.

 The most important group match is Thursday’s against Costa Rica.
 A U.S. defeat would probably require a victory next Wednesday against Mexico, the tournament favorite.
 In between, the Americans will be favored against the Dominican Republic.